prithidevghosh/simpleBot/README.md

 1. Use tools like Postman or cURL to make requests to the API endpoints.
 2. Replace `:userId`, `:chatbotId`, `:conversationId`, and `:endUserId` with actual IDs in the URL.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-You can customize this README to include any additional information, such as how to set up your database, testing, error handling, etc. Make sure to replace placeholders like `your-username` with your actual GitHub username, and update the links accordingly.